predix-ui/predix-ui/README.md

     These images will be compressed and put in the `img/component-gallery` directory.

-    **Note: If the component should not be shown in the component gallery, add it to the 'ExcludedComponentsArray' in `scripts/json-builder/create-components-info.js`**
+    **Note: If the component should not be shown in the component gallery, add it to the 'ExcludedComponentsArray' in `scripts/json-builder/create-components-info.js`.**
 3. Follow the instructions in the [Running a local build](#running-a-local-build) section above to test your changes before pushing them to production.

 ## Support and further information

-You can ask questions and get support on the [Predix Forum](https://www.predix.io/community).
-If you find any bugs, have issues with the code, or want to request enhancements, file a issue on the [Github repo](https://github.com/predix-ui/predix-ui.github.io).
+If you find any bugs, have issues with the code, or want to request enhancements, file a issue on this [Github repo](https://github.com/predix-ui/predix-ui.github.io).

 ## Copyright